Geometric Auslander criterion for flatness: Introduction

 \begin{theorem} Let $R$ be a regular $\C$-algebra of finite type.
-Let $A$ denote an $R$-algebra of finite type and let $F$ denote a finitely generated $A$-module.
-Set $n = \dim R$.
-If $\pp \subset A$ is a prime ideal, then the localization $F_{\pp}$ is $R$-flat if and only if the $n$-fold tensor power $F_{\pp}^{\otimes^n_R}$ is a torsion-free $R$-module. \end{theorem}
+Let $A$ denote an $R$-algebra essentially of finite type, and let $F$ denote a finitely generated $A$-module.
+Then $F$ is $R$-flat if and only if the $n$-fold tensor power $F^{\otimes^n_R}$ is a torsion-free $R$-module, where $n = \dim R$. \end{theorem}